AFFORDABLE BOUTIQUE AUDIO FROM DAYTONA FLORIDA

 |Click to Enlarge|

-I recently had an opportunity to compare the AudioScape Bus Comp to the Bus+, the latest from SSL.
-How did the AudioScape do?
+I recently had an opportunity to compare the AudioScape Bus Comp to the latest from SSL, the Bus+.
+How did the AudioScape do in this Samson vs Goliath smackdown?
 Read on and find out.

 The newly relocated/enlarged AudioScape factory is only an hour North of my home base in Florida.
 When I purchased a Bus Comp from them it arrived very quickly.

 OUT OF THE BOX

 This was my first taste of AudioScape product so I gave it a good going over physically.
 The metal work is all nice with no sharp edges, the unit has a quality feel.
 The paint and screen printing all looks good.
 Around back metal Neutrik jacks provide balanced inputs and outputs.
 An inbuilt power supply connects to the outside world with a removable IEC style power cord.

 The AudioScape Bus Comp has a proper SSL-style console compressor sound (G Comp version).
 The controls on the AudioScape Bus Comp basically mirror those on the original SSL rack mount hardware which is not currently manufactured.
 I tried the AudioScape on several different stereo bus groups and it never disappoints sonically.
 Advancing the Threshold control knob dials up a healthy amount of compression.
 AudioScape includes a printed card which details some suggested settings that get your mix "glued" together very quickly.

 MIXDOWN: AUDIO SCAPE Bus Comp VS SSL BUS+